Dhanapala Udawaththa: Career

 During the July 83 riots, Udawaththa went for an outdoor musical show.
 Suddenly a stranger approached him and told that two people on the other side of the stage were looking forward to meeting him.
 Udawaththa went to see those two men with their faces covered with a black cloth.
-One of them held a gun to his head and said that he would kill if Udawaththa sang the song Ma Adaraniya Mage.
+One of them held a gun to his head and said that he would kill him if Udawaththa sang the song Ma Adaraniya Mage.
 Totally horrified by that incident, that day he sang the song Ae Neela Warala five times to that shock.
 Finally the guitarist whispered and said he sang it five times.
-Another day in Bahrain, while Udawaththa was singing that song Ma Adaraniya Mage, a large glass bottle came on stage by former LTTE supporters.
+On another day in Bahrain, while Udawaththa was singing that song Ma Adaraniya Mage, a large glass bottle was brought on stage by former LTTE supporters.

 In 1993, he became an A-grade baila singer on the Sri Lanka Broadcasting Corporation (SLBC), ranking first out of eighty-eight participants.
 After that he was invited to sing for the films Sathweni Dawasa and Jeewanthi.
 At that time he also joined amateur bands as a regulatory singer.
 Later he performed two solo concerts called 'Suranganavi' and 'Nelum Vile'.
 Meanwhile, Udawatte made the songs about almost all the special events that took place in the Sri Lanka including Aranthala LTTE attack, Indira Gandhi incident, Hasalaka Gamini, Bandaranaike assassination case, Upali Wijewardene disappearance case, Ahungalla incident and Rishana Nafiq murder case.
 Through it, he was able to educate the society and get a lot of attention for each story.

-On 27 June 2015, he performed a 'Dhanapala Udawatta Live in Concert with Plus Minus' at 6.00 pm at Panadura Town Hall to celebrate fifty years to music career.
+On 27 June 2015, he performed a 'Dhanapala Udawatta Live in Concert with Plus Minus' at 6.00 pm at Panadura Town Hall to celebrate fifty years of his music career.
 It was the third solo concert performed by him.
 Udawaththa also sang a song attached to a series of films made in the country.
 He sang the first political song, Kathira Paara, as well as the first tribute song sung to Malini Fonseka.